‘Glee’ star Naya Rivera found dead at California lake

 Authorities said the following day that they believed Rivera had drowned, and they had shifted to working to find her body rather than find her alive.

-The body was flown 40 miles (64 kilometres) to the coroner’s office in Ventura, where an autopsy would be conducted, Sheriff’s Capt.
+The body was flown 40 miles to the coroner’s office in Ventura, where an autopsy would be conducted, Sheriff’s Capt.
 Eric Buschow said.
 Rivera’s family has been notified of the discovery.

 The lake an hour’s drive from Los Angeles was searched by dozens of divers working in waters with little visibility, with help from sonar and robotic devices combing the bottom and helicopters and drones searching above.